alexsalo/alexsalo.github.io/_posts/papers/investigations/2016-01-19-time-series-investigations.md

 Then paper shows how to convert ARMA into MA(inf) representation by long division - which only works if the AR roots are outside of unit circle.

-Paper also shows the effect of taking the 12th differencing on spectrum and shows how to check wether or not the AR coefficients are valid (possible).
+Paper also shows the effect of taking the 12th differencing on spectrum and shows how to check whether or not the AR coefficients are valid (possible).

-#### Mistake Bounds and Uniform Convergence
+#### Time Series Models Summary
 <a href="/papers/investigations/time-series/time-series-models-summary.pdf">
 <img border="0" alt="W3Schools" src="/papers/investigations/time-series/preview/time-series-models-summary.png" width="260"  align="right">
 </a>
-The cool thing is - we can put a bound on how big our mistakes could be.
-This paper goes rather deep in how by making more hypothesis we reduce the chance of the mistakes.
-Also discuses the usage of L-2 soft margins for SVM.
+A dry summary on TS models: White Noise, Random Walk, Harmonic, AR, MA, ARMA and their properties: ACF, partial ACF and spectrum.